ahocquard/akeneo-projects/poc/category-tree-count/README.md

 Actually, this particular case prevent us to to ignore a part of the tree.
 We have to manage each category individually for th pemrissions.

-We are curretly investigating if it's really useful.
+We are currently the functionnal need of this use-case.